By use case

 A strong omnichannel approach reinforces your brand and the loyalty of your customer base.

-In addition to the existing complexity of the B2B buyer journey, business selling to professional buyers have even more complications and nuances to contend with in 2019.
-Tthe use of mobile devices has disrupted the traditional shopping experience for years now.
-Three quarters of respondents in the same Accenture survey indicated that being able to look up product information across channels was important or very important when making work-related purchases online.
+In addition to the existing complexity of the B2B buyer journey, business selling to professional buyers have even more complications and nuances to contend within 2019.
+The use of mobile devices has disrupted the traditional shopping experience for years now.
+Three-quarters of respondents in the same Accenture survey indicated that being able to look up product information across channels was important or very important when making work-related purchases online.